Family of late basketball star Kobe Bryant awarded nearly $29 million in photos case

-Los Angeles County will pay the wife of late basketball star Kobe Bryant nearly $29 million to settle a lawsuit over allegations that sheriff officers and firefighters shared gruesome photos of the helicopter crash that killed Bryant and his 13-year-old daughter.
+Los Angeles County will pay the wife of Kobe Bryant nearly $29 million to settle a lawsuit over allegations that sheriff officers and firefighters shared gruesome photos of the helicopter crash that killed the late basketball star and his daughter, 13.

 “Today marks the successful culmination of Mrs Bryant's courageous battle to hold accountable those who engaged in this grotesque conduct,” said Luis Li, attorney for Vanessa Bryant, Kobe Bryant's wife.
 “She fought for her husband, her daughter, and all those in the community whose deceased family were treated with similar disrespect.”